-Mary has lived in Albuquerque, New Mexico; St. Louis, Missouri; Stow, Massachusetts; Yonkers, New York; Lititz, Pennsylvania, Los Angeles, California (Marina del Rey, Mar Vista, Venice and Redondo Beach), Santa Fe and Albuquerque, New Mexico, where she now lives with her archaeologist husband and their two fur-kids.
+Mary has lived in St. Louis, Missouri; Stow, Massachusetts; Yonkers, New York; Lititz, Pennsylvania, Los Angeles, California (Marina del Rey, Mar Vista, Venice and Redondo Beach), Santa Fe and Albuquerque, New Mexico, where she now lives with her archaeologist husband and their two fur-kids.

 Mary and her co-editor at Ape Culture competed to win the chance to take home The Edgar Winter Dog in 2004 on the Animal Planet reality show Who Gets the Dog.
 Mary's dog Helga also ran for California Governor in the state's 2003 recall election before she passed away in May, 2004.

 Mary has been a talking head on radio programs, college papers and The Philadelphia Enquirer as Cher Scholar.
 She is the editor of the spoof fan site CherScholar.com, three Cher fan zines (Superpak Vol. 1, Golden Greats and This is Cher) and she blogs as Cher Scholar on I Found Some Blog.